The Privacy, Data Protection and Cybersecurity Law Review: Spain

 iv Data mapping

 As part of the mandatory risk analysis, organisations should carry out data-mapping activities regarding the collection, use, transfer and storage of personal data.
-The DPA offers various electronic tools to help organisations in this regard; however, the use of such tools is intended for either small companies or companies that carry out simple processing activities.
+The DPA offers various electronic tools to help organisations in this regard; however, these tools are intended for either small companies or companies that carry out simple processing activities.

 v Work councils